 Hong Kong may be best known for its skyscrapers and closely packed buildings, but there’s also plenty of nature to explore in this concrete jungle.
 The city has many great hiking paths, with something for everyone, whether you’re an amateur or a professional.
 Take any of the incredibly convenient public transportation out to a trail and enjoy a day (or night) out reconnecting with Mother Nature and your teenager.
 There’s no better way to get some exercise than up on a hill, taking in amazing views of the city from up high (not to mention all the Insta-worthy shots!).

-The Hong Kong government has invested a good amount of money in creating these welcome breaks from our towering buildings.
+The Hong Kong government has invested a good amount of money in creating these welcome breaks from our towering buildings, making it a great spot for teenagers to hang out this summer.
 If your teen is one for animals, Kowloon Park is home to a variety of birds in bright colours, including pink flamingos and blue and yellow macaws.
 Young naturalists can also pay the Zoological and Botanical Gardens a visit, where they house meerkats, ring-tailed lemurs and elongated tortoises.
 Make a day of it in Tamar Park with your child (or any of the parks, really) by bringing a hamper and a picnic blanket, and people watch and play card games to your heart’s content.
 For more information on other parks, you can click here.

-- Kowloon Park, 22 Austin Road, Tsim Sha Tsui, Hong Kong
+- Kowloon Park, 22 Austin Road, Tsim Sha Tsui, Kowloon, Hong Kong

 - Zoological and Botanical Gardens, Albany Road, Central, Hong Kong